Last updated:

 In July 2023, the Taliban continued to expand restrictions on women by announcing that beauty salons would be closed.
 The same month, Tolo News reported the Ministry of Higher Education decided only males would be taking university entrance exams.

 Until the ban is reversed, some NGOs are forced to decide whether to continue operations based on assurances from the Taliban or government ministries.
 Among the ongoing access challenges humanitarians face are operational constraints due to restrictions on women humanitarian workers.
-According to UNOCHA, 195 incidents of “restrictions on women humanitarian workers’ participation in humanitarian action” had been reported in in 2023 as of the end of October.
+According to UNOCHA, due to gender-motivated constraints, 89 humanitarian projects were suspended and facilities temporarily closed in 2023.

 In November 2023, Human Rights Watch (HRW) wrote about women’s rights activists being arbitrarily detained by the Taliban.
 HRW said, “The Taliban’s crackdown is ongoing.
 They continue to issue abusive new policies and to brutally enforce old ones.
 Even women who protest in their homes are being arrested.”